 The Proposer Whitelist

-Polymarket has been moving newer markets to a proposer whitelist — meaning only approved addresses can submit proposals for those markets.
-Most markets created recently use this system.
+Polymarket has been moving newer markets to a proposer whitelist — only approved addresses can submit proposals for those markets, and most markets created recently use this system.
+Qualifying requires 5+ accurate proposals over a rolling 6-month window at ≥95% accuracy, with snapshots on the 2nd of each month.

 In practice, most Polymarket users will never need to think about this.
-Polymarket’s own bots submit accurate proposals on almost all markets almost immediately after they close.
-The whitelist exists to prevent spam and incorrect proposals — not to gate normal trading in any way.
-The $2 reward per proposal is there to compensate approved proposers for the service, not to create a meaningful income stream.
+Polymarket’s own bots submit accurate proposals on almost every market almost immediately after it closes.
+The whitelist exists to prevent spam and sloppy proposals, not to gate normal trading.
+The reward per proposal (currently $2 on most markets, up to $5 on some) covers gas and compensates approved proposers for the service — it’s not a meaningful income stream.

 3. 2-Hour Liveness Period

 After a proposal is submitted, a 2-hour window opens for disputes.
-During this time, anyone can challenge the proposed outcome by posting a matching $750 USDC bond.
+During this time, anyone can challenge the proposed outcome by posting a matching $750 PUSD bond.

 If no dispute is filed within 2 hours: